klmr/klmr.github.io/_source/about/index.md

 <section>
 # Research

-My [PhD thesis][] was about “Investigating the link between tRNA and mRNA abundance in mammals”.
+My current work is on the regulation of translation in mammals through changes in tRNA abundance and codon usage.
+I am also looking at the extended polymerase III transcriptome, in particular SINEs.
+My [PhD thesis][] was titled *“Investigating the link between tRNA and mRNA abundance in mammals”*.

 Before this, I’ve worked in algorithms and software development, in particular implementing high-throughput sequencing read mapping tools, and creating frameworks for the automatic parallelisation of high-performance code on multicore architecture.
 I have also done work in cell regulatory networks using Petri nets.
 </section>

 <section>